 DHL will also benefit in the long-term from the significant technical innovation potential in the motorsports area which enhances the efficiency of road transport.

 In your opinion, what is the future of motorsport sponsorship?
 Is there anything the industry could do to improve on in terms of offering better visibility, more innovative ways of getting your brand seen?

-I think there are many very promising initiatives already underway that will create strong visibility for the brand and help delivering towards the fan community’s growing expectations at the same time.
-This includes ways to digitalise the fan experience and an increased usage of innovative technologies too – such as exciting graphics, animations, AR and VR experiences, and eSports formats.
-And we believe that an entertaining storytelling approach as well as organic brand integration with focus on enhancing the fan experience will always be key for new as well as for the ongoing initiatives.
+I think there are many very promising initiatives already underway that will create strong visibility for the brand and help to deliver towards the fan community’s growing expectations at the same time.
+This includes ways to digitalise the fan experience and increased usage of innovative technologies too – such as exciting graphics, animations, AR and VR experiences, and eSports formats.
+And we believe that an entertaining storytelling approach, as well as organic brand integration with a focus on enhancing the fan experience, will always be key for new as well as for the ongoing initiatives.